 He enjoys working with the clients on projects of all scales and durations and is currently leading projects that range from a maypole on the Strand to a large private house in Riyadh, from a public space in Winchester to a new square outside St Paul’s Cathedral.

 Passionate about education, Alex combines leading ScottWhitbyStudio with being admissions tutor and senior lecturer at the University of East London, and was previously a Unit master at the Architectural Association, visiting lecturer at The Welsh School of Architecture, and a visiting professor at the International University of Architecture,Venice.
 He frequently gives lectures and talks about architecture and the work of the studio to schools and universities worldwide.

-He first studied architecture at Newcastle University after which he spent a number of years working in Advertising and Filmmaking, he completed his studies in ‘the Free Unit’ at The CASS School of Architecture, London.
+He first studied architecture at Newcastle University after which he spent a number of years working in Advertising and Filmmaking, after which he completed his studies in ‘the Free Unit’ at The Cass School of Architecture, London.
 He has won many awards and honours for his work and the work of the studio has been exhibited and published internationally.
 In 2016 he was named by the RIBA Journal as one of the Rising Stars of British Architecture.

 Studio Project Leader

 Ming joined ScottWhitbyStudio in 2015 and has worked on numerous architectural and design projects with the team and been instrumental in much of the success that the practice has seen.

 She studied architecture at The University of Edinburgh, where she was awarded the George Simpson Award.
 She then completed her Master's Degree at the Royal College of Art in London.

 Ming was awarded the Unlimited Doha Design Prize 2016 for her involvement in ScottWhitbyStudio's proposal 'City of Play'.